 - TOEFL scores if you’re an international student.

 The application deadline is 5 p.m.
-December 31, but we encourage you to apply early if all of your materials are ready.
-We’re not able to review applications that arrive late or are incomplete, so be sure to apply on time.
-Our Admissions Committee reviews applications after we receive them.
+December 31.
+We encourage you to apply early if all of your materials are ready.
+The Admissions Committee is not able to review applications that arrive late or are incomplete, so be sure to apply on time.
+The Committee reviews applications after we receive them.
 You can view your application status on OPCAS.
 The new class each year begins its studies in late May.

-After the interviews, our Admissions Committee will make its final decision no later than April 1.
+After the interviews, our Admissions Committee will make its final decision by April 1.

 As You Apply

 As you prepare your application, your goal is to demonstrate an unshakable work ethic, a strong desire to join the prosthetics-orthotics profession, and the life, work, and academic experience to handle a demanding curriculum.
 The Admissions Committee takes a broad range of factors into consideration as we select candidates, including:

 - Quality and quantity of academic preparation (Earn a recommended GPA of 3.0 on a 4.0 scale in science and overall.)